tom-james-watson/wtp-ext/README.md

 ![Browser action popup showing torrent stats](./images/browser-action.png)

+Sites are automatically cached for 30 minutes, seeding to any other users that load the torrent during that time.
+Sites can also be permanently seeded, in which case they will be seeded constantly whenever the browser is open.

-Currently, torrents are automatically seeded forever.
-Currently-seeded torrents and their stats can be seen from the torrent management page, where torrents can also be manually removed:
+What torrents are currently cached or being seeded, along with associated stats, can be seen from the torrent management page, where torrents can also be manually removed:

 ![Torrent management page](./images/torrent-manager.png)